Malligarjunan/contentstackengineeringhub/README.md

 ## Features

 - 🏠 **Homepage** - Introduction to Contentstack with platform architecture diagrams
+  - **Curated Products** - Display specific products via product references (NEW!)
+  - Automatic fallback to all products if no references selected
 - 📦 **Products Listing** - Browse all Contentstack products with search and category filtering
 - 🔍 **Product Details** - Comprehensive information for each product:
   - About the product